Majors for Williams Honors College students

-As an Honors Program student, you have been admitted directly to the degree-granting college of your choice.
+As an Honors College student, you have been admitted directly to the degree-granting college of your choice.
 If you are now (or later) uncertain about what to major in, you will be classified as "Undecided" in the college of your choice.
-Advice concerning your choice of major is available from the honors preceptors and from the Honors Program staff.
+Advice concerning your choice of major is available from the honors preceptors and from the Honors College staff.

 For the specific requirements of UA's majors, minors, and certificate programs, see The Undergraduate Bulletin and consult with the office of the appropriate department, school, or college.